-In order to maximize the chances of finding threats, it's better to move fast.
-However, the vessel should also not move too fast as this would not be fuel-efficient and could lead to incidents.
-Therefore, another function generates a local heat map favouring a good compromise vessel velocity v.
+In order to maximise the chances of finding threats, it is better to move fast.
+However, the vessel should not move too fast because this would not be fuel efficient, and it could lead to incidents.
+Therefore, another function generates a local heat map favouring a compromise vessel velocity v.

-Vessels cannot change their orientation θ instantly.
-Therefore, another 'behaviour' generates a local heat map, avoiding these sharp turns.
+Vessels are not able to change their orientation θ suddenly.
+Therefore, another 'behaviour' generates a local heat map that avoids sharp turns.